elementsweb/generator-concourse-resource/README.md

 4. Push to the branch: `git push origin feature/new-feature`
 5. Submit a pull request.

+See CONTRIBUTING for more information.

 ## Credits
+Contributors to the project will be listed here unless otherwise specified.

 - elementsweb __(lead developer)__